TaskForceDingo/Mission-Framework/README.md

 - EPD (Ied Scripted Used by Atreus in older missions creates awesome particle affects and realist IED's Ask him for assistance for usage **Can Be performance hindering if not careful**)
 - Johnnyshootos Boobytrap script ( Enables mission maker to spawn x size explosion onto player if they pick up x weapon **Use to prevent players from looting enemy weapons again be smart about it.)
 - Added DAC Documentation in PDF's

+22/04/19
+- Added new DAC Behaviour and Units
+- Updated CBA Settings